tjamcas/AgileDevelopment-UnivVa/Hypothesis-Driven-Development/ClassNotes.md

 0:01 - 0:06
 - _This week, we're going to look at how you define a value hypothesis._
 - A Demand/Value Hypothesis should include:
-  - Problem Scenario about which people are. actually concerned,
+  - Problem Scenario about which people are actually concerned,
   - A Clear Alternative that is currently used and learned through interviews or work environment observation,
   - A Value Proposition identifying something better than the alternative.